zhaoyul/aposd-vs-clean-code/README.md

 The difference in page count is because there are just a few ways to write good comments, and so many more ways to write bad ones.

 You and I likely both survived through a time when comments were absolutely necessary.
 In the '70s and '80s I was an assembly language programmer.
 I also wrote a bit of FORTRAN.
 Programs in those languages that had no comments were impenetrable.
-(As was Knuth's original prime generator.)

 As a result it became conventional wisdom to write comments by default.
 And, indeed, computer science students were taught to write comments uncritically.
 Comments became _pure good_.